Sean Marshall (baseball): Chicago Cubs

 In July 2009, he played in left field for one out.

 Cincinnati Reds

-Marshall was traded to the Cincinnati Reds on December 21, 2011 in exchange for Travis Wood, Dave Sappelt and Ronald Torreyes.
+Marshall was traded to the Cincinnati Reds on December 21, 2011, in exchange for Travis Wood, Dave Sappelt and Ronald Torreyes.

 On February 27, 2012, Marshall signed a three-year, $16.5 million extension that runs through 2015.
 Each year of his contract has up to $2 million in bonuses, $1 million each for games started and games finished.
 He will earn $4.5 million in 2013, $5.5 million in 2014 and $6.5 million in 2015, excluding possible bonuses.
 The bonuses for games finished will be added to his current salary this year, as the starts bonus was already in his existing contract.

 After a season-ending injury to closer Ryan Madson, Marshall was named the Reds' closer for the 2012 season.
 However, due to Marshall's poor performance in the closing role, the Reds named phenom Aroldis Chapman the closer in late May 2012.
+He became a free agent following the 2015 season.